lamorim-net/lamorim-net.github.io/index.md

 - **Zoom in when it matters**: Caring about the details means I care about the work.
 - **Play the long game**: I build for the long run.
 Teams, trust, and great work get better over time.
 - **Find leverage**: It’s not about hours.
 It’s about using tools, people, and ideas in smart ways.
+- **Work with urgency**: Stay present, move with purpose, avoid toil, and never let things drift.